brightspot/react-examples/introspection-query-management/README.md

 ### 1. Create an introspection query rule

-An introspection query rule is a class that implements the `IntrospectionQueryRule` abstract class and provides the body of the `isAllowed()` function.
-The `isAllowed()` function returns true or false based on whether a particular request should be allowed.
+An introspection query rule is a class that implements the `IntrospectionQueryRule` abstract class and provides the body of the `isAllowed()` method.
+The `isAllowed()` method returns true or false based on whether a particular request should be allowed.

 > **_Note_** By default, GraphQL Introspection is disabled in production mode.